wjbuttoniv/tcpdump/README.md

 # Analyzing Network Traffic for Potential Intruders

-This project aims to showcase the process of capturing and analyzing network traffic to detect potential intruders within our network.
-While the original document focused on a step-by-step "how-to" guide, we will provide a more explanatory overview of the process and its purpose.
+This project aims to showcase the process of capturing and analyzing network traffic to detect potential intruders within our network. \
-Introduction

 In this project, we will simulate a scenario where an unauthorized user attempts to gain access to our network.
 Our goal is to capture and analyze their network traffic.
 To do this, we will use SSH on our local machine to create a controlled environment for our simulation.
-Capturing Network Traffic

 ### Step 1: Preparing the tcpdump Statement